Authenticate an application with Azure Active Directory to access Event Hubs resources

 When a role is assigned to an Azure AD security principal, Azure grants access to those resources for that security principal.
 Access can be scoped to the level of subscription, the resource group, the Event Hubs namespace, or any resource under it.
 An Azure AD security can assign roles to a user, a group, an application service principal, or a managed identity for Azure resources.

 A role definition is a collection of permissions.
-Role-based access control (RBAC) controls how these permissions are enforced through role assignment.
+Azure role-based access control (Azure RBAC) controls how these permissions are enforced through role assignment.
 A role assignment consists of three elements: security principal, role definition, and scope.
 For more information, see Understanding the different roles.

 Built-in roles for Azure Event Hubs